 Note: If more than one Type 2 structure is provided by an SMBIOS implementation, each structure shall include the Number of Contained Object Handles and Contained Object Handles fields to specify which system elements are contained on which boards.
-If a single Type 2 structure is provided and the contained object information is not present1, or if no Type 2 structure is provided then all system elements identified by the SMBIOS implementation are associated with a single motherboard.
+If a single Type 2 structure is provided and the contained object information is not present , or if no Type 2 structure is provided then all system elements identified by the SMBIOS implementation are associated with a single motherboard.

-Offset Name Length Value Description 00h 00h Type 2 Base Board Information Indicator 01h 01h Length BYTE Varies Varies Length of the structure, at least 08h.
-02h Handle WORD Varies 04h Manufacturer BYTE STRING Number of Null terminated string 05h Product BYTE STRING Number of Null terminated string 06h Version BYTE STRING Number of Null terminated string
+Offset Name Length Value Description 00h Туре BYTE 2 Base Board Information Indicator 01h Length BYTE Varies Length of the structure, at least 08h.
+02h Handle WORD Varies 04h Manufacturer BYTE STRING Number of Null terminated string 05h Product BYTE STRING Number of Null terminated string 06h Version BYTE STRING Number of Null terminated string 07h Serial Number BYTE STRING Number of Null terminated string 08h Asset Tag BYTE STRING Number of a null-terminated string.

-1 This information is "not present" if either the Length of the Type 2 structure is less than 14 (0Eh) or if the Number of Contained Object Handles field at offset 0Dh is set to 0.

-Offset Name Length Value Description 07h Serial Number BYTE STRING Number of Null terminated string 08h Asset Tag BYTE STRING Number of a null-terminated string.
 09h Feature Flags BYTE Bit Field A collection of flags that identify features of this baseboard.
 See 3.3.3.1.

+&lt;sup>1 This information is "not present" if either the Length of the Type 2 structure is less than 14 (0Eh) or if the Number of Contained Object Handles field at offset 0Dh is set to 0.

-0Ah 0Ah Location in Chassis STRING Number of a null-terminated string that describes this board's location within the chassis referenced by the Chassis Handle below.
-Note: This field supports a CIM Container class mapping where: LocationWithinContainer is this field GroupComponent is the chassis referenced by Chassis Handle PartComponent is this baseboard 0Bh Chassis Handle WORD Varies The handle, or instance number, associated with the chassis in which this board resides (see System Enclosure or Chassis (Type 3) on page 39).
+0Ah Location in Chassis ВҮТЕ STRING Number of a null-terminated string that describes this board's location within the chassis referenced by the Chassis Handle below.
+Note: This field supports a CIM_Container class mapping where: LocationWithinContainer is this field GroupComponent is the chassis referenced by Chassis Handle PartComponent is this baseboard 0Bh Chassis Handle WORD Varies The handle, or instance number, associated with the chassis in which this board resides (see System Enclosure or Chassis (Type 3) on page 21).
 0Dh Board Type BYTE ENUM Identifies the type of board; see 3.3.3.2.
 0Eh Number of Contained Object Handles (n) BYTE Varies Identifies the number (0 to 255) of Contained Object Handles that follow.
 0Fh Contained Object Handles n WORDs Varies A list of handles of other structures (e.g. Base Board, Processor, Port, System Slots, Memory Device) that are contained by this baseboard.